siangyin/ga-p3-frontend/README.md

 ## 🌼 Introduction

 The average family of four wastes 25% of their food each year.
-Our Online pantry manager help user to manage the list of item in your kitchen aiming for less wastage, save money, share food.
+Share your kitchen leh, is an online pantry manager which help user to manage the list of item in your kitchen aiming for less wastage, cost-saving by sharing food.